3a1/Calypso/README.md

 #### Triggerbot
 - Customizable `delay` and `key`.
 #### Config System
-- Cheat uses automatic config system.
+- Cheat uses self-sufficient config system.
 Dont have config file?
-Cheat will create it.
+Cheat will create it itself.
 #### Arduino Support
 - Cheat be used with or without Arduino.

 ## Default Key Binds

- **Aimbot**: Left Click
+ **Aimbot**: `Left Click`

- **Triggerbot**: Alt
+ **Triggerbot**: `Alt`

 ## Usage
-[2.6 updated][Link](https://mega.nz/file/6xxAgb4T#gLYt3pbMdsPQdnb36Iq3zfLja-xg4gjK9zdbZhuTtjU) to the compiled EFIDriver, so you can skip 1-3 steps in usage
+[2.6 updated][Link](https://mega.nz/file/6xxAgb4T#gLYt3pbMdsPQdnb36Iq3zfLja-xg4gjK9zdbZhuTtjU) to the compiled CalypsoEFI, so you can skip 1-3 steps in usage
-1. Format your usb drive
+1. Format your usb drive.
-2. Download shell.efi from [this](https://github.com/tianocore/edk2-archive/blob/master/ShellBinPkg/UefiShell/X64/Shell.efi) repo and rename it to bootx64.efi
+2. Download `shell.efi` from [this](https://github.com/tianocore/edk2-archive/blob/master/ShellBinPkg/UefiShell/X64/Shell.efi) repo and rename it to `bootx64.efi`.
-3. Compile EFIDriver from my repo (in linux type just "make" in console and done)
+3. Compile `CalypsoEFI` from my repo (in linux type just `make` in console and done).
-4. Simply drop EFIDriver(memory.efi) to pendrive then create folders in usb drive and paste bootx64.efi:
+4. Simply drop `memory.efi` to pendrive then create folders in usb drive and paste `bootx64.efi` like this:
 ```
 USB:.
  │   memory.efi